Local non-Bayesian social learning with stubborn agents: Adversarial setting

 In words, we incorporated the constraints from \eqref{eqOriginalOpt} into the objective; we also used the (obvious) fact that the solution of \eqref{eqOriginalOpt} satisfies the budget constraint with equality.
-In this equivalent problem, the objective $\hat{p}_n$ belongs to a special class of discrete-domain functions that can be efficiently minimized.
-This class is the set of \textit{M-convex} functions. \begin{definition} \cite[Section 1.4.2]{murota2003discrete} Let $f : \Z^n \rightarrow \R \cup \{ \infty \}$ and $dom(f) = \{ x \in \Z^n : f(x) \in \R \}$.
-Then $f$ is called \textit{M-convex} if for any $x, y \in dom(f)$ and any $i \in [n]$ satisfying $x(i) > y(i)$, there exists $j \in [n]$ satisfying
+The new objective $\hat{p}_n$ satisfies a certain discrete convexity property, which implies that $d$ minimizes $\hat{p}_n$ if and only if $\hat{p}_n(d) \leq \hat{p}_n(d+e_i-e_j)$ for any $i,j$ pair.
+Hence, we can find the minimizer by iteratively replacing $d$ with $d+e_i-e_j$ until the objective stops decreasing.
+This approach is known as \textit{steepest descent} \cite[Section 10.1.1]{murota2003discrete} and is provided in Algorithm \ref{algExact}.
+In \iftoggle{arxiv}{ Appendix \ref{appAlgDetails}, }{ \cite[Appendix III-E]{vial2019local_arxiv}, } we show its runtime is $\Theta(n^2)$ in the best case and $O(n^2 b_n)$ in the general case.